-Sometimes I will change-up my bun all through out the week, just to have a different look for work.
-You can add some elegance to this bun for a cute night-time look by adding a cute headband, such as this rose gold bridal headband.
+Sometimes I will change-up my bun all throughout the week, just to have a different look for work.
+You can add some elegance to this bun for a cute night-time look by adding a cute headband, such as this bronze gold bridal headband.

 Duration: Up to One Week

 This is a simple hairstyle that you can do by yourself or with the help of a hairstylist.
 You can also adorn it with hair rings, a headband or any hair accessory of your choice.

 RELATED POST: An Ultimate Natural Hair Growth Guide For 4c Hair.
 Learn How To Speed Up Growth.